Junne DeGanee's

 (Movies–The Tango Lesson

-and Assassination Tango),
+and Assassination Tango)

 JUNNE, a ballroom dancer with a passion for dance and music since her teens, became involved in Argentine Tango in 1997, almost by accident, by watching the Movie “ The Tango Lesson” which opened with the dance of PABLO VERON.
 She was immediately captivated by the beauty of Argentine Tango...

-knowledge with focus, patience, and generous personal attention.
+She combines solid knowledge with focus, patience, and generous personal attention.
 Her classes exude her passion for tango and make the experience especially rewarding.